oconnor663/jacko.io/posts/async_intro.md

 Let's get started by doing more than one thing at a time with threads.
 This will go well at first, but we'll run into trouble as the number of threads grows.
-Then we'll get the same thing working in async, to see what all the fuss is about.
+Then we'll get the same thing working with async/await, to see what all the fuss is about.
 That'll give us some example code to play with, and in [Part One] we'll start digging into it.

 ## Threads